mcgilrod001/solitarica-bot/README.md

 # solitarica bot

 Author: Mcgilrod001
+solitarica is a solitaire based game with simple mechanics, this program is meant to be fully capable of playing and beating the game
 # TODO

 - [ ] impliment ability to detect what cards are present on the board